tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 2. Restart the Keycloak Pod(s).

-> **Note**<br>
+> [!note]
-> Because the `ums-keycloak-extensions-handler` is sending frequent requests (one per second) to Keycloak for retrieval of the Keycloak event history, you might want to stop/remove the deployment while debugging/analysing Keycloak to not get your debug output spammed by these requests.
+> Because the `ums-keycloak-extensions-handler` is sending frequent requests (one per second) to Keycloak for
+> retrieval of the Keycloak event history, you might want to stop/remove the deployment while
+> debugging/analysing Keycloak to not get your debug output spammed by these requests.

-> **Note**<br>
+> [!note]
-> While you can set the standard log levels like `INFO`, `DEBUG`, `TRACE` etc. you can also set class specific logs by comma separating the details in the `KC_LOG_LEVEL` environment variable like e.g. `INFO,org.keycloak.protocol.oidc.endpoints:TRACE`.
-The example sets the overall loglevel to `INFO` but provides trace logs for `org.keycloak.protocol.oidc.endpoints`.
+> While you can set the standard log levels like `INFO`, `DEBUG`, `TRACE` etc. you can also set class specific
+> logs by comma separating the details in the `KC_LOG_LEVEL` environment variable like
+> e.g. `INFO,org.keycloak.protocol.oidc.endpoints:TRACE`.
+The example sets the overall loglevel to `INFO` but
+> provides trace logs for `org.keycloak.protocol.oidc.endpoints`.

 ### Accessing the Keycloak admin console